-The information contained herein has been prepared in accordance with instructions for Form 10-Q. The information at June 30, 2000, and for the three-month and six-month periods ended June 30, 2000 and 1999, is unaudited.
+The information contained herein has been prepared in accordance with instructions for Form 10-Q. The information at September 30, 2000, and for the three-month and nine-month periods ended September 30, 2000 and 1999, is unaudited.
 In the opinion of management, the information reflects all adjustments necessary to present fairly the financial position and results of operations for the interim periods.
 All such adjustments are of a normal recurring nature.
 Interim results are not necessarily indicative of results for a full year.
-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of frevenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-For a presentation including all disclosures required by generally accepted accounting principles, these financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 1999, included in the Vical Incorporated Form 10-K filed with the Securities and Exchange Commission.
+For a presentation including all disclosures required by accounting principles generally accepted in the United States, these financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 1999, included in the Vical Incorporated Form 10-K filed with the Securities and Exchange Commission.